Below you’ll find most of the questions (and their answers) that we have encountered from parents.

 My child has been asked to help the RSA on Poppy Day, but it is a school day?

-– The RSA send a letter to schools formally requesting that any cadets who wish to help raise funds during Poppy Day be released for the day.
-Rotorua schools support this and allow our cadets a day off on this important day.
+– Attending Anzac ceremonies are classed as justified absences for schools.
+Rotorua schools allow our cadets a time off on this important day.
 Other days such as Armistice Day, when some cadets are needed for ceremonial duties during services, parades, or cenotaphs have a similar process.

-– NZCF sometimes accept Cadets 15 or 16 years of age.
+– NZCF sometimes accept Cadets 16+ years of age, but it is rare.
 A formal application needs to be made to the NZCF who will then make the decision.
 Come in to see our Unit Commander for a chat.
+Adults aged 18+ can also join, and they will then train for Adult Leadership.

 My child isn’t quite 13, can s/he start anyway?